-- Release the ZIF connector (1) the audio jack cable is connected to, and then disconnect the audio jack cable from the system board. - Disconnect the webcam module cable (2) from the system board. - 3.
-Disconnect the display panel cable (3) from the system board. - 4.
-Carefully disconnect the WLAN module antenna cables (4) from the WLAN module. - NOTE: Computer models have either one or two WLAN module antenna cables.
+- 1. Disconnect the display panel cable (1) from the system board.

+- 2. Carefully disconnect the WLAN module antenna cables (2) from the WLAN module.

+- NOTE: Computer models have either one or two WLAN module antenna cables.
 On models with two antenna cables, the #1 white WLAN module antenna cable connects to the WLAN module #1 Main terminal.
 The #2 black WLAN module antenna cable connects to the WLAN module #1 Aux terminal.

-- 5. Disconnect the following cables from the system board:
+- 3. Disconnect the following cables from the system board:

-- Speaker cables (two locations) (5)
+- Speaker cables (3)

-- Keyboard ZIF cable (6)
+- Keyboard ZIF cable (4)

-- Card reader ZIF cable (7)
+- Card reader ZIF cable (5)

-- Touchpad ZIF cable (8)
+- Touchpad ZIF cable (6)

-- Backlight ZIF cable (9)
+- Backlight ZIF cable (7)

-- NFC module ZIF cable (10)
+- NFC module ZIF cable (8)

-- RTC battery cable (11)

-- Fingerprint reader ZIF cable (12)

-- 6. Carefully disconnect the WWAN module antenna cables (13) from the WWAN module.
+- Carefully disconnect the WWAN module antenna cables (9) from the WWAN module.

 - NOTE: Computer models have up to four WWAN module antenna cables.
 The antenna cables have tags that identify them with a number that corresponds to a terminal on the WWAN module.
 Connect the antenna cable to the corresponding WWAN module terminal.

+- 5. Disconnect the following cables from the system board:

+- RTC battery cable (10)

+- Fingerprint reader ZIF cable (11)